How to Perform Basic Automotive Checks

-Check engine, oil pressure, and alternator warning lights should go out shortly after the car is started.
+Check that engine, oil pressure, and alternator warning lights go out shortly after the car is started.
 If you have gauges for oil pressure or electrical, they should point to the middle of the normal range.

 Temperature gauges should come to rest in the safe or normal range after a few minutes of driving.

-The brake system warning light should go out when the emergency brake is released and then stay off.
+The brake-system warning light should go out when the emergency brake is released and then stay off.

 Once a Month Check the Following

 Driving with pressure too low wears out your tires and wastes gas.
 Tire pressure that is too high provides less traction and may give you a bumpy ride.
-The owner’s manual indicates the correct pressure.
+Your owner’s manual indicates the correct pressure.

 Your owner’s manual will indicate the type of oil to add.
 Most standard cars use “multi-grade” oils like 10W-40.
 In motor oil, a low first number indicates that the oil can be used at low temperatures without thickening so as to prevent a car from starting; the high second number, such as 40 or 50, indicates that the oil will remain thick enough to be effective even at the high temperatures most engines maintain.